- 18: Board Meeting - 6pm - Prior Lake Library

-- If there needs to be a change to a bus stop after receiving your assigned stop or during the school year, please contact us via email.
+- If there needs to be a change to a bus stop after receiving your assigned stop or during the school year, please fill out the form below and email to the office.
 Please allow 3 business days for processing/changes.

 - We will do our best to accommodate requests, however, we cannot guarantee all stop requests.

 - Students who get on/off the bus from a stop within the borders of the Prior Lake/Savage school district, may ride the bus at no charge.

 - Students who get on/off the bus at a stop outside of the borders of the Prior Lake/Savage school district are charged an annual fee of $500 with a family cap of $1000.